RodeoYeeHa/behave2unitgen/README.md

 It also depends on JUnit:
 https://github.com/junit-team/junit

-The Examples also depend on Unit testing with Spring and DBUnit: https://github.com/springtestdbunit/spring-test-dbunit
+The examples also depend on Unit testing with Spring and DBUnit: https://github.com/springtestdbunit/spring-test-dbunit

-When you want to inject Testdata from the Stories via JSON, you also need the Jackson-Library.
+If you would like to inject test data from the stories via JSON, you also need the Jackson-Library.

 Introduction
 ============

-JBevave is exellent for interating Behavior Driven Development into your projects.
-With the standard implementation, I had the following "problems":
+JBehave is excellent for using Behavior Driven Development in your projects.
+However, I had the following difficulties with its standard implematation:
 - I was not able to use Spring Test Framework and DBUnit the way I wanted to.
-E.g. I had to use special Annotations for the Spring integration
+E.g. I had to use special annotations to integrate Spring
-- For a simple one-story-per-Testcase, I don't need to separate the Steps into their own class
+- For a simple one-story-per-test case, I don't need to separate the steps into their own classes

 Behavior Driven Development (BDD)
 =================================

-I first heard about BDD when I started reading the book "Specification by Example".
-I was confused at first when they used the term "executable specification".
+First time I heard about BDD when I started reading the book "Specification by Example".
+In the first instance I was confused about the term "executable specification".
 How can one execute a specification?

-In most projects i have seen, there are 3 different types of tests:
+So far I was aware of three different types of tests:
 - Unit Tests
 - Integration Tests
 - Acceptance Tests

-Unit Tests and Integration Tests are usually written by the developer himself.
-They are often far too technical and too detailed for a business specification.
-On the other hand, the Acceptance Tests are often executed manually in order to test the business specification.
-From the point of view of a developer, they are often not detailed an precise enough.
+As Unit Test and Integration Tests are usually designed by the developer himselfthey run the risk of being far too technical and detailed for a business specification.
+Acceptance Tests have the disadvantage to be executed manually in order to test the business specification.
+From the developer's point of view they are often not detailed and precise enough.

 The idea of BDD is the following:
-- Make the specification better by adding examples to it
+- Improve the quality of specifications by adding examples to it
-- Make the requirements executable by using the examples for Integration Tests
+- Guarantee the execution of requirements by using the examples for Integration Tests
-- Track your Project status any time (how much of our Project is implemented so far?)
+- Track your project status any time
-- Make your specification testable automated
+- Make your specification testable

-Once you have implemented the Unit Tests for your requirements, you can test then any time.
+Once you have implemented the Unit Tests for your requirements, you can test any time.

 How to use behave2unitgen
 =========================

 The sample project uses gradle as the prefered build system.
-To be able to download behave2unitgen, you must extend your maven repositories:
+To download behave2unitgen you need to extend your maven repositories:

     	repositories {
     		mavenCentral()